 7. The employee shall have the right and responsibility to determine grades within the grading policy of the Palm Beach County School District based upon his/her professional judgment of available criteria pertinent to any given subject area or activity to which he/she is responsible.
 Only in justified cases shall a Principal change a mark/grade without the employee's consent and only then with the approval of the Regional Superintendent based on such justification.
 In either case, any mark/grade change requires two (2) signatures on a form indicating the change and the reason for the change.
 If initiated by an employee, approval of the Principal must be obtained.
-If initiated by the Principal, approval of the employee is not on duty between school sessions, the employee shall be consulted prior to the initiating of any mark/grade change by the Principal, but in any event be notified in writing by the Principal of the mark/grade change.
+If initiated by the Principal, approval of the employee or the Regional Superintendent must be obtained.
+Except during those times when the employee is not on duty between school sessions, the employee shall be consulted prior to the initiating of any mark/grade change by the Principal, but in any event be notified in writing by the Principal of the mark/grade change.